Rangers defenseman K'Andre Miller checks Washington Capitals left wing Alex Ovechkin...

 Rangers defenseman K'Andre Miller checks Washington Capitals left wing Alex Ovechkin into the boards during the third period of an NHL game Tuesday in Washington.
 Credit: AP/Nick Wass

-And so, even though he and his coaching staff did discuss making changes, the decision was made to keep the Rangers’ defense pairings intact.
+Although he and his coaching staff discussed making changes, the decision was made to keep the Rangers’ defense pairings intact.
+The body of work over eight games outweighed one admittedly subpar performance.

-“They outcompeted us,” Braden Schneider said.
+“They outcompeted us,” defenseman Braden Schneider said.
 “Plain and simple.
 It was everything that we didn’t do.
 We didn’t come out and play the game that we expect ourselves to play.
 We know what we need to do to be better and we’re [going to] make sure we right a wrong [Friday].”

 “I think the other night is a little more of a reflection of just not being a good performance,” Laviolette said.
 “So you need to bounce back and right that.”

-To that end, during the 50-minute practice that was constructed around breakouts and tight-quarter battle drills, he reunited Miller and Fox, and reassembled the second pairing of Lindgren and Trouba.
 The third pair from the Washington game — Schneider and Victor Mancini — remained status quo.
 Matt Rempe and Zac Jones rotated in as the fourth pair, a likely indicator that both could be healthy scratches Friday night.

 “In the bigger picture, they’ve been pretty good,” Laviolette said of the Miller-Fox tandem.